Kalahari Resorts: Round Rock

-The Round Rock, Texas location opened on November 12, 2020.
+The Round Rock, Texas, location opened on November 12, 2020.
 It consists of a 223000 sqft indoor waterpark (the second largest in the country), outdoor water park, 3 acres of outdoor pools, a 975-room hotel, five restaurants, 10,000 square feet of retail space and a 200,000 square-foot convention center.
 It is the first location to be in a metropolitan area instead of a resort town because the manager stated that "Round Rock has been one of the fastest-growing cities in the country and we took notice of that and as we started to look at our next development, it made sense we go south and what better place than the great state of Texas".
 On March 21, 2022, an EF2 tornado passed by, leaving no major structural damage at the resort.

+Spotsylvania

+A Spotsylvania, Virginia, location will be located off the I-95 exit 118 at Thornburg.
+The current expectation is for the water park to be opened in 2026.